“Is my flying going to break some drone regulation and get me fined or sent to jail?”

 Now you might be wondering where the federal and state agencies play into all this.
 Congress cannot do everything and watch all the little things that need managing.
 This is why Congress creates an agency with a specific scope of jurisdiction and authority to create regulations.
 The process by which regulations are created is the rulemaking process.

 Federal agencies and state agencies create regulations through the rulemaking process.
-Watch the video to see an overview of the process.
+Watch this second video to see an overview of the rulemaking process.

 There are different U.S. federal agencies which have jurisdiction to regulate drones in some way such as the National Transportation and Safety Board and the Department of Transportation.
 If things couldn’t be complicated enough, states agencies have created drone regulations.
 The regulation either apply to aircraft generally (manned and unmanned) or drones specifically.